 It's a tough job, but someone has to roll up the metaphorical sleeves and get the content marketing ball rolling.
 Once you have a content marketing blueprint in place to complement your lead generation campaign, the sweet rewards are worth it!

 Quick Tip: Do not rely on verbal strategies.
 Document the whole thing.
-According to CMI's recent report, nearly half of content marketing strategists do not have solid documentation.
+According to CMI's 2019 report, over 60 percent of content marketing strategists do not have solid documentation.
 Thorough documentation is a must to truly measure your campaign's impact.

 Roll up those sleeves and let's begin, shall we?